 A Media Center will be established in the event of a widespread campus incident/disaster.
 The media center will include workspace for media personnel, electricity, telephones, Internet connections, campus and community directories and maps.
 A media pool of representatives from print and broadcast media outlets may be appointed to establish rules of conduct for the media.

 In a campus emergency, faculty, staff and students have a right not to speak with the media.
 The media has the same access to campus as any other member of the community, so it is important, especially during a crisis or emergency, to be vigilant about what you say and who you are saying it to.
-Any situations where individuals feel a reporter has abused their rights should be reported to the director of public relations.
+Any situations where individuals feel a reporter has abused their rights should be reported to the Vice President for Institutional Advancement.

 A Communication Information Center may also be established if a high volume of incoming phone calls is expected.